 This thing is just a mess.
 What’s worse is that they just had a character with flame-like hair a minute ago.
 Marley was designed with hair flowing in that manner.
 Why couldn’t they have a regular head with fire hair instead of this?

 Jim Carrey’s voice for this is also just weird.
 He’s constantly whispering and it’s a lot creepier than it should be.

 As for the various sections, I tend to break up these segments into reflection, understanding and change respectively.

 Reflection: This movie does follow every step that the first segment has.
-First his Christmas alone at a boarding school, then his sister, Fanny, announcing that his father has grown kinder and will allow him home for Christmas, then a dance with his fiancee, Belle, at a party his first boss and father figure Fezzwig was holding then his break up with her a couple Christmases later.
+First, his Christmas alone at a boarding school, then his sister, Fanny, announcing that his father has grown kinder and will allow him home for Christmas, then a dance with his fiancée, Belle, at a party his first boss and father figure, Fezzwig, was holding, then his break up with Belle a couple Christmases later.

 This section is fine, really, but it also starts to highlight a big problem as to why people find this one of the weakest A Christmas Carol adaptations.

 Personally, my favorite is A Muppet Christmas Carol.
 Why do I bring that up?
 Because Muppets….are puppets.
 They don’t really have a lot of elbow room for emotional facial expressions.
 Yes, there are numerous human characters in the movie and Scrooge himself is played by Michael Caine, but most of the characters are Muppets.
 They do a way better job of conveying emotion than this movie.

 In The Polar Express, conveying emotion was a problem, but because of the subject matter it wasn’t a huge problem.
 It was a movie meant to be a roller coaster ride that made you feel all Christmassy inside, and it did achieve that.
 The emotional scenes were sparse, and one worked pretty well mostly because of silence and directing, not facial expressions and voice acting.